kuzzleio/kuzzle-plugin-cluster/README.md

 ### Network ports

 By default, Kuzzle nodes communicate with each other using two channels on ports `7510` and `7511`.
-**NB**: These ports are used by the cluster only and do not need to be publicly exposed.
+**NB: These ports are used by the cluster only and do not need to be publicly exposed.**

 You can configure the ports used in the `bindings` section of the plugin configuration (cf [below](#configuration)).